Executive Practice Management™ Program for Dentists: EPM 5

 The University of Florida is committed to providing reasonable accommodations for all persons with disabilities.
 This syllabus is available in alternate formats upon request.
 Students with disabilities who need accommodations in this course should contact the instructor at the beginning of the semester to discuss needed accommodations.

 Academic honesty is an expected requirement of all students at the University of Florida.

 This is a course that is structured to foster learning from your peers as well as from your instructor.
-The face to face meetings will incorporate both lecture and interactive, hands-on learning activities.
+The face-to-face meetings will incorporate both lecture and interactive, hands-on learning activities.
 The learning process continues in-between monthly meetings through the participation inside the UF Webcourse, and discussions held within the course Google Blogs.
 Because the online environment is a somewhat self-directed learning environment, it is important that we are all attentive to supporting the learning eCommunity.
 As members of the e-learning community, students are encouraged to help everyone grow by contributing materials and comments.
 You each have much to offer, by your questions, your contributions and your presence.
-While you aren’t graded, per se, on your community-building efforts, experience shows that the learning experience is significantly enhanced by this activity.
-While online discussions are not graded, they indicate a form of “attendance”.
-Your successful completion of this 13-month program may be influenced by your participation in discussions.

 All due dates will also be posted inside the web course under the calendar.

 It is highly recommended that students check the calendar daily and set alarms or reminders for each due date and time.
 Smart phones or online calendars are great resources for setting such reminders/alarms.